wp-plugins/wp-media-category-management/README.txt

 == Changelog ==

+= 1.2.0 =
+* Renamed "Media Categories" to "MCM Categories" for easier distinction from other taxonomies.
+* Added support for media categories as defined by other plugins.
+* Updated MCM Settings page to reflect support for other media categories.
+* Added support for new shortcode parameter "taxonomy".

 = 1.1.0 =
 * Create default options when activating.
 * Limit dark table header to WP_MCM shortcode screen only.